Lam-Do/DPLL_SAT_Solver/README.md

 ```

 Enter the full directory (not just from the working directory) to the DIMACS file that wanted to be solved.
-There aren't implementations for adapting the directory, the suitable pattern of the directory needs to be input
+There aren't implementations for adapting the directory, the suitable pattern of the directory needs to be input.
 Windows uses `\` while Linux or Mac uses `/`.
 Example for Windows.
 ```
 D:\...\path\to\Project 2\foldername\file_name.cnf